RavikanthAI/AAI-800-820/README.md

 The good news is that solutions are emerging to address this challenge.
-By leveraging technology to quickly guide drivers to open parking spaces, cities can not only improve the customer experience, but also reduce traffic congestion and its associated costs.
+By leveraging technology to quickly guide drivers to open parking spaces, cities can not only improve the customer experience but also reduce traffic congestion and its associated costs.
 This represents a win-win scenario that urban areas should be prioritizing as they work to create more livable, sustainable communities.